cruger2002/silverstripeSpectrumColorPicker/README.md

 ## Installation Instructions

- * Extract all files into the 'spectrumColorPicker' folder under your Silverstripe root, then ?flush=all
+ * Extract all files into the 'spectrumColorPicker' folder under your Silverstripe root, then http://your_site/?flush=all

 ## Usage